FOR ALL BILLING-RELATED QUESTIONS:

 What is the difference between a clinical psychologist and a school psychologist?

-How much will my testing cost?
+How much will testing cost?

 We take an individualized and focused approach to testing, developing specific and unique evaluation plans for each individual that comes in.
-As such, testing prices can vary greatly depending on the type of test and/or number of testing sessions necessary.
-A quote cannot be provided until a provider meets with you to discuss your specific concerns.
-A plan for testing with total costs will be provided after the first Clinical Interview appointment unless you are requesting only one specific test.
-Testing will not proceed unless all parties agree to the proposed plan and costs.
-We would be happy to give you a general estimate of how much testing may cost based on previous evaluations conducted; however, no quote is guaranteed until after the provider develops an Evaluation Plan.
-Please contact our office if you would like a rough estimate of testing costs based on your concerns.
+As such, testing prices can vary greatly depending on the type of test(s) and/or number of testing sessions necessary.
+A plan for testing with total costs is provided after the first Clinical Interview appointment.
+Please contact us if you would like a rough estimate of testing costs based on your reported concerns.

 Can you prescribe medication?